Who we are

 We will respond to you within 30 days.

-- The right to erasure - You have the right to ask us to erase any personal data we hold about you (aka the ‘right to be forgotten’).
+- The right to erasure -You have the right to ask us to erase any personal data we hold about you (aka the ‘right to be forgotten’).
+We will endeavour to inform any third parties with whom we have shared your data to inform them of the erasure, unless this proves impossible or involves disproportionate effort.

 You have the right to lodge a complaint about how we are handing your personal data.
 You can complain by writing to: